-Mexico police 'linked to missing Italians'
+Mexico police 'handed Italians to cartel'

-Mexico missing Italians: Police face criminal proceedings
+Mexico missing Italians: Police accused of handing them to gang

 Mexican authorities have launched criminal proceedings against four police officers over the disappearance of three Italian men.

-The missing trio - all from Naples - were last seen on 31 January in Tecalitlán, in the western state of Jalisco.
+The missing men - all from Naples - were last seen on 31 January in Tecalitlán, in the western state of Jalisco.

 The state's governor said the officers had confessed to handing the Italians over to a local criminal gang.